-Conway School District teachers qualify for a free card, provided the materials borrowed are for classroom use.
+Conway School District teachers qualify for a free card.
 Proof of address and a valid school ID are required.

 Children & Teens

-Newborns and children up to seventeen years of age are eligible for their own card.
-However, only a parent or legal guardian may apply for a card for her or his child.
+The minimum age to receive a library card is 5 years old.
+A parent or legal guardian may apply for a card for her or his child.
 The parent or legal guardian of the child is financially responsible for materials borrowed on the child’s card.
 Also, the parent or guardian will decide at the time of issue whether or not to allow her or his child to access the Internet in the library.

-Always present your library card!
-When borrowing materials, you must resent your library card at the Check Out desk
+When borrowing materials, you must present your library card at the Check Out Desk.

 Lost your card?
 There is a $1.00 replacement charge for a new card.